Some signs you are dealing with a narcissist.

 Controlling.
 At first, they might ask where you want to go.
-Then it’ll soon be all about what they wish to—wanting to know where you are and when, making important decisions without you, taking over the Finances, wanting your passwords, controlling the Conversations, life outside the family home looks very different to inside.
+Then it’ll soon be all about what they wish to—wanting to know where you are and when, making important decisions without you, taking over the Finances, wanting your passwords, controlling the Conversations.
+Life outside the family home looks very different to the inside.

 Lack of responsibility.
 Yes, they want Control, control over you.
 As for responsibility, they don’t want that.
 Therefore if they do something that society might judge as immoral or wrong, if they make a mistake, as they believe themselves to be perfect, they will shift the blame onto those around them to escape all accountability.

 Selfish.
 Yes, there are some very selfish people in society, and not all are narcissists if they seem to think the world owes them something, spend all your money before their own, or they don’t have much as money as the said at the start of the relationship and are now dependent on your cash.
 Some might shower you with their money, then when you’re in too deep, find ways to stop you from earning money, so you’re reliant upon them for money.
 Often narcissists think they’re invincible and above the law.
-Have double standards, so they are happy for you or someone to do for them, yet they are unlikely to do it in return.
+Narcissists have double standards, so they are happy for you or someone to do for them, yet they are unlikely to do it in return.
 They Expect special favours from those around them and unquestioning compliance with their expectations.
 They will rarely do any favours in return.

 They lack in respect of other boundaries.
 They are the toddler who never grew up, never learned right from wrong, just how to Sulk, pity play, stomp their feet, intimidate, and demand to get their own way, or you suffer until their needs get met.
 How to spot a narcissist, say no and watch all the manipulative methods they go through.